rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 ## Pacemaker, Corosync - Active/Passive high availability cluster

-Install and configure everything on both nodes
+Install and configure everything on both nodes unless the guideline tells you otherwise.

     apt update
     apt install crmsh corosync pacemaker

-Prevent corosync and pacemaker from autostart on reboot because you want to check everything first if STONITH kills a node.
+Disable corosync and pacemaker from autostart on reboot because you want to check everything first on any reboot.

     systemctl disable corosync
     systemctl disable pacemaker